cf7/cf7/README.md

 # Introduction

 Hello!
 I'm Chris.
 I'm a Full Stack Software Engineer seeking opportunities to learn cutting edge technologies in leading organizations.
 I have proven experience building applications with React, Javascript, Python, PostgreSQL, and AWS Services as well as some DevOps experience.
-I enjoy solving complex technical challenges, especially when they involve architecture, data, and software infrastructure design decisions.
+I enjoy solving complex technical challenges, especially when they involve architecture, data, and software design decisions.

 In the far future, I hope to grow my skills into the Machine Learning and Data Science spaces.